Entreaty

 Petition

 No XP cost.
 All players who take the conviction skill have access to this ability.
-Characters may perform this Ceremony to commune with their dedicated god and discover the amount of faith (!)l that is the “price” of an Entreaty.
-This Ceremony has a duration of 5 Minutes.
+Characters may perform this ceremony to commune with their dedicated god and discover the amount of Faith that is the “price” of an Entreaty.
+This ceremony has a duration of 5 minutes.
 This requires 1 Spirit Essence.
-The characters performing this Ceremony will need to complete the Weaving form and take it to a member of the Weaving team (Guardians of the Menhir) with the Essence requirement.
-The Weaving team will provide a response containing the effects, costs in Faith or any other requirements and any other information about the Entreaty created through this Ceremony.
+The characters performing this ceremony will need to complete the weaving form and take it to a member of the weaving team (Guardians of the Menhir) with the Essence requirement.
+The weaving team will provide a response containing the effects, costs in Faith or any other requirements and any other information about the Entreaty enabled through this ceremony.
+A character can only have one Petition open at a time.

 Entreaty